Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Regina Urgent Care Centre Frequently Asked Questions

-What days/hours will the UCC be open?
+What days/hours is the UCC open to patients?

 The facility is open seven days a week from 8:00 a.m. to 9:30 p.m.